drewgolden/balena-ads-b/README.md

 Thanks to [compujuckel](https://github.com/compujuckel/), [Glenn Stewart](https://bitbucket.org/inodes/), [wercsy](https://github.com/wercsy/), [mikenye](https://github.com/mikenye/), and [abcd567a](https://github.com/abcd567a) for sharing!

+Thanks to [rmorillo24](https://github.com/rmorillo24/) for verifying balenaFin compability and to [adaptive](https://github.com/adaptive/) for confirming Raspberry Pi 400 compability!

 ## Part 1 – Build the receiver

 We'll build the receiver using the parts that are outlined on the Flightradar24, FlightAware, and RadarBox websites: